 Create a Book - It's Simple, Free and Fun.
 Know Your Students: Five Ways to Check for Understanding in Your Classroom.
 Listenwise - Shredding Cars - Listen Current.
 Edulastic.
 Home.
 Education Week.
 Top Project Based Learning Ideas and Lesson Plans You Will Find On the Web.
 About ETR Community EdTechReview (ETR) is a community of and for everyone involved in education technology to connect and collaborate both online and offline to discover, learn, utilize and share about the best ways technology can improve learning, teaching, and leading in the 21st century.

 If you're headed to the Met with your students, you're in luck!
+This is an excellent tool to introduce or extend your in-person museum experience.
+If you can't visit, though, there's still enormous value here.
 General Rubric Generator.
 The 10 Most Asked Questions About Genius Hour and 20% Time Projects – A.J.
 JULIANI.
 How do I get started?

 She wanted to create charts that weren’t just based on color.
 She wanted to incorporate lines, dots and patterns.
 So, Joanna and I ended up collaborating for some time; emailing drafts back and forth and designing some examples.
 That collaboration eventually resulted in this post.
 Joanna has written an introduction that explains a little bit about color blindness before I continue by discussing the examples and tutorial videos.

 Visual Notes Explained.
 Behaviors & Strategies for Improving Your Instructor Presence.
 David, A.